ipfs/ipfs-docs/docs/how-to/address-ipfs-on-web.md

 It provides support for native URLs and will automatically redirect IPFS gateway requests to your local Kubo daemon so that you are not relying on or trusting remote gateways.

-### Shared d-web namespace
+### Shared dWeb namespace

-This concept isn't yet built but may be explored and experimented with in the future.
+This concept isn't yet built, but may be explored and experimented with in the future.
 The distributed web community is exploring the idea of a shared `dweb` namespace to remove the complexity of addressing IPFS and other content-addressed protocols.
-Currently investigated approaches include:
+Approaches currently being investigated are:

 - `dweb://` protocol handler ([arewedistributedyet/issues/28](https://github.com/arewedistributedyet/arewedistributedyet/issues/28))
 - `.dweb` special-use top-level domain name ([arewedistributedyet/issues/34](https://github.com/arewedistributedyet/arewedistributedyet/issues/34))